Guides

 Accessibility & Usability

-Making cooking and recipe management work for everyone, regardless of ability or device.
+Making recipes easier to read, follow, and cook from — for every home cook, regardless of ability or device.

 - What is accessible cooking — and why it matters Accessible cooking is bigger than kitchen ramps.
 Here's what it means for recipes, digital tools, and the full range of people who cook.